IBM / PLAY!

 IBM SHARES THE JOY OF SCIENCE

-Built with low-tech hardware, fueled by real--time social media data, and webcasted in a three-week live event, IBM Research's Play Machine helped a new generation of creative young minds see innovation the way IBM inventors do—as play!
+Built with low-tech hardware, fueled by real-time social media data, and webcasted in a live, three-week event, The Play Machine helped a new generation of creative young minds see innovation the way IBM inventors do—as play!

 Science starts out fun.

 Our brains are wired to play.

 It was a untold secret of IBM’s R&D labs—that many of their best inventions from LASIK eye surgery to Watson came through play.

 This IBM Fellow, reality TV star and Internet of Things guru made it to the top of his field by maintaining his playful spirit.
 He helped develop the microchips that go into video game systems, and in his spare time built a Ferris wheel car for Burning Man, Steampunk-powered smoke machines and a crowd-controlled musical instrument for a band member in Phish.

 With John's help, we took the joy of science out of the IBM lab, and onto Tumblr and the streets of New York City, in an art and computer science experiment.

 A playfully-built contraption that turned social media clicks into real-time physical actions.
 Live on Tumblr.